azazeal/vasc/README.md

 # vasc

-Package vasc implements a Go client for Varnish Administrative Socket interfaces.
+A Go client for Varnish's administrative socket interface.

-# Disclaimer
+## Disclaimer

-`vasc` hasn't been used in the wild; it may be broken.
-Additionally, I offer no compatibility guarantees at this time.
+`vasc` hasn't been used in the wild; it may very well be broken.

 ## Simple usage